mimeindustries/learn.mime.co.uk/_docs/building-the-mearm-pi-zero.md

 ---
-title: Building the MeArm Pi
+title: Building the MeArm Pi (Pi Zero)
-summary: The video guide for building the MeArm Pi
+summary: The video guide for building the MeArm Pi with a Pi Zero
 layout: video
 bodyclass: wide
 tags: